TuftsUniversity/high-usage-library-stats-alma-api/README.md

         With the columns arranged in this way, some loans will span multiple columns,

-        i.e., another transacation&#39;s loan or return will have occured in the middle
+        i.e., another transacations loan or return will have occured in the middle

         of the loan period of this transacation.
 This is the kind of event the script